 These fascinating mud filled boulders on the beach south of Oamaru look like left-overs from a giant game of marbles.

-Oamaru has a lively Victorian precinct which includes Steampunk HQ.
-Oamaru’s lovely public garden is a whimsical mix of statues and flowers that is a credit to this relatively small town.
-It is good for families with a kids playground and landscaped forest areas for a game of hide n’ seek.
+Oamaru has a lively Victorian precinct including Steampunk HQ.
+The precinct is a lively mix of antique galleries, cafes, restaurants, breweries and bars and Oamaru’s lovely public garden’s whimsical mix of statues and flowers that is a credit to this relatively small town.
+Oamaru Garden is great for all the family, with a kids playground and landscaped forest areas for a game of hide n’ seek.
+It’s hothouse and luscious gardens will delight garden lovers and the Red Japanese Bridge is a lovely surprise.

 N.Z. is known for it’s dairy products and the cheese at Whitestone Cheese Shop is superb.
 Try a tasting platter before buying up big.
 You can learn about the cheese making process and watch it in action.
 The Whitestone white caravan sells produce at Oamaru market and as far afield as Queenstown and Dunedin markets.